 The alternatives assessment should also fairly examine the

-3. Modernizing Point Is A Less Damaging and Practieable
+3. Modernizing Mack Point Is a Less Damaging and Practicable

-3A The Rejection of Point as a Viable Alternative
+3A The Rejection of Mack Point as a Viable Alternative

 is Conclusory and Flawed.
 The DSEIS rejects modernization of the existing port at Mack Point, Searsport as a feasible alternative to constructing a new